Kong/docs.konghq.com/src/gateway/how-kong-works/routing-traffic.md

 ## Matching priorities

-A Route may define matching rules based on its `headers`, `hosts`, `paths`, and `methods` (plus `snis` for secure routes - `"https"`, `"grpcs"`, `"tls"`) fields.
-For Kong to match an incoming request to a Route, all existing fields must be satisfied.
-However, Kong allows for quite some flexibility by allowing two or more Routes to be configured with fields containing the same values - when this occurs, Kong applies a priority rule.
+A route may define matching rules based on its `headers`, `hosts`, `paths`, and `methods` (plus `snis` for secure routes - `"https"`, `"grpcs"`, `"tls"`) fields.
+For {{site.base_gateway}} to match an incoming request to a route, all existing fields must be satisfied.
+However, {{site.base_gateway}} allows for quite some flexibility by allowing two or more routes to be configured with fields containing the same values - when this occurs, {{site.base_gateway}} applies a priority rule.

-The rule is: **when evaluating a request, Kong will first try to match the Routes with the most rules**.
+The rule is: **when evaluating a request, {{site.base_gateway}} first tries to match the routes with the most rules**.

-For example, if two Routes are configured like so:
+For example, if two routes are configured like so:

 ```json
 {